rdgoodman/MICPSO/ReadMe.txt

   > Double check that all graph coloring examples are correct (in terms of nodes and edges), and that the values make sense.  - Done!
 All double checked, values changed to appropriate values, and pushed.

+  > Need to implement constraints on IPSO so particles stay in search space - Done and tested.
+As now implemented, once a particle goes outside of the range of values for that particular variable, it is randomly snapped back to one of the possible values.